vemel/handsdown/docs/handsdown/processors/section_map.md

 [find in source code](https://github.com/vemel/handsdown/blob/main/handsdown/processors/section_map.py#L42)

-Add new `line` to the last `SectionBlock` of section `section_name`.If line and section are empty - section is not created.
+Add new `line` to the last `SectionBlock` of section `section_name`.

+If line and section are empty - section is not created.

 #### Arguments